Texas Property Tax in 2026: Rates, Exemptions & Tax Estimator

 Total Tax Burden Comparison

 Despite higher property taxes and sales taxes, most relocators from high-income-tax states see a net tax reduction in Texas.
-The Tax Foundation ranks Texas 6th nationally for the most favorable overall state and local tax burden.
+WalletHub ranks Texas 7th highest nationally for overall state and local tax burden (2026).
 The key factor is your income: the higher it is, the more you benefit from zero income tax.
 A household earning $200,000 moving from California to Texas and buying a $450,000 home typically saves $6,000-$12,000 per year in total state and local taxes, even after accounting for higher property tax and sales tax.

 Use our Salary Comparison Calculator to model your exact scenario with your income, origin state, and target home price.